acerutti/ucl-invoice-assistant/README.md

 ## Business Problem Context

-Invoice and payment tracking, while essential, can be labor-intensive and time-consuming.
-Our project's RAG application aims to reduce the manual workload involved in these processes, as detailed in the `Business Problem Context` section of the report.
+Invoice and payment tracking, while essential, can be labour-intensive and time-consuming.
+Our project's RAG application aims to reduce the manual workload involved in these processes, as detailed in the report's` Business Problem Context` section.

 ## Dataset

-The dataset comprises transactional details extracted from the ERP system of the enterprise, encompassing invoice and bank statement data across Italian, German, and French languages.
-A stringent anonymization process was applied to ensure data integrity and privacy.
+The dataset comprises transactional details extracted from the enterprise's ERP system, encompassing invoice and bank statement data in Italian, German, and French.
+An anonymization process was applied to ensure data integrity and privacy.

 ## Document Ingestion and Data Flow